-It is considered that the siting of the proposed extension maintains a sufficient distance away from the boundaries of neighbouring properties and not considered to result in unacceptable overlooking and a loss of privacy to neighbouring occupiers.
+The proposed extensions are sited set in at 3rd and 4th floor levels.
+It is considered that sufficient distance have been maintained from the boundaries of the neighbouring properties.
+It is not considered the proposed extensions would result in unacceptable overlooking and a loss of privacy to neighbouring occupiers.